PacktPublishing/Linux-Kernel-Programming_2E/README.md

 ## Software and hardware list

-These are the software packages (and relevant version numbers) used:
+These are the Linux platforms upon which the book's codebase has been developed and tested:

-- x86_64 Ubuntu 22.04 LTS and guest OS (running on Oracle VirtualBox 7.0)
+- x86_64 Ubuntu 22.04 LTS native and guest OS
-- x86_64 Ubuntu 23.04 LTS guest OS (running on Oracle VirtualBox 7.0)
+- x86_64 Ubuntu 23.04 LTS native and guest OS
-- x86_64 Fedora 38 (and 39) on a native (laptop) system
+- x86_64 Fedora 38 (and 39) on a native and guest OS
+    - All guest OS's have been run upon the host Oracle VirtualBox 7.0 hypervisor
 - ARM Raspberry Pi 4 Model B (64-bit, running both its “distro” kernel as well as our custom 6.1 kernel); lightly tested

 ## Known Errata